 - Determine Halal Assurance Points (HAPs)

-- Establish monitoring system for HAPs
+- Establish a monitoring system for HAPs

-- Establish corrective system for HAPs
+- Establish a corrective system for HAPs

-- Create Halal File & Record-Keeping System
+- Create a Halal File & Record-Keeping System

 - Verify the Halal system